 Over the next few months, the Government will engage closely with stakeholders to review all EU funding schemes in the round, to ensure any ongoing funding commitments best serve the UK’s national interests.

 What is the European Union (Negotiation of Withdrawal) Bill?

 The European Union (Notification of Withdrawal) Bill is a piece of legislation necessary to implement the referendum result, and respect the judgment of the Supreme Court.
 It is not a vehicle for determining the terms of the broader negotiations that will follow.

 What is the Great Repeal Bill?

-It is a piece of legislation which will stop the European Communities Act 1972 from applying in the UK on the day we leave the EU.
+It is a piece of legislation which will repeal the European Communities Act 1972 on the day we leave the EU.
 This ‘Great Repeal Bill’ will end the authority of EU law and return power to the UK.

 This Bill does not prejudge the negotiation.
 It will not affect when the Prime Minister triggers Article 50 of the Lisbon Treaty, which is what starts the process of our negotiation for leaving the EU.

 This is about ensuring that our exit is smooth and orderly, which is in the best interests of the UK and our EU partners.
 There are decades of EU law to consider, and we must ensure our laws work when we leave and that we provide the maximum possible stability.